PrasannaPatni/redBusAuto/redBusAuto/src/redBusAuto/Readme.txt

    You will have the wait time to proceed manually.
 9. After selecting date of journey left click Search_Buses button to continue.
 10.Close the primoAd if it pop ups any time you are on list of bus screen to continue the uninterrupted automation.
+11. redBusAuto is a main class running it will execute the automation test.

 Notes